IDMNYU/DM-UY-4103-L-Engineering-Resilience/outputs/pump.md

 <img src="/images/Single-Channel-Relay-Module-Pinout.jpg" alt="5V 1 Channel Relay Board" width="350">

-A 5V single-channel relay board is a small electronic module that allows a low-voltage signal—such as from a microcontroller like an Arduino or ESP32—to safely switch higher-power devices on or off, acting as an electrically controlled switch between the control circuit and the load.
+A **5V single-channel relay board** is a small electronic module that allows a low-voltage signal, such as from a microcontroller like an Arduino or ESP32, to safely switch higher-power devices on or off, acting as an electrically controlled switch between the control circuit and the load.

 ## Soil Moisture Triggering Water Pump

-This simple circuit uses an Arduino Uno (could be any Arduino board or microcontroller), a soil moisture sensor, and three LED indicators to monitor and visualize plant health: green lights up when moisture is optimal, blue signals dry soil and activates a small DC submersible pump for watering, and red warns when the soil is too wet.
+This simple circuit uses an Arduino Uno (could be any Arduino board or microcontroller), a soil moisture sensor, and three LED indicators to monitor and visualize plant health: $\color{green}{\textsf{lime}}$ lights up when moisture is optimal, $\color{green}{\textsf{blue}}$ signals dry soil and activates a small DC submersible pump for watering, and $\color{green}{\textsf{red}}$ warns when the soil is too wet.

 <img src="/images/Uno_Leds_Pump_Relay_bb.png" alt="Fritzing Diagram of Arduino Uno with Soil Moisture sensor and 5V Relay board connected to Submersible DC Pump" width="450">